 The Town Council will provide the same to the complainant.
-The Town Clerk, in consultation with the Chair of the Council shall consider whether the circumstances of the meeting warrant the exclusion of the public and the press.
+The Town Executive Officer, in consultation with the Chair of the Council shall consider whether the circumstances of the meeting warrant the exclusion of the public and the press.
 As far as possible the Town Council conducts its business in public, matters that involve individual identified members of staff, or because of their confidential nature may require the exclusion of the press and public.

-6. AT THE MEETING
+7. AT THE MEETING

 - I. The Chairman of the Review Panel shall introduce everyone and explain the procedure to be used to consider the complaint made.
 The meeting should be as informal and friendly as possible, without prejudicing the need to consider properly the matter under discussion. - a.
-The complainant (or representative) shall be invited to outline the grounds for complaint and panel members given the opportunity to ask any question of the complainant. - b.
-If relevant, the Town Clerk (or their deputy) will explain the Council's position and panel members shall ask any questions of the Town Clerk. - c.
+The complainant (or representative) shall be invited to outline the grounds for complaint and panel members given the opportunity to ask any question of the complainant.
+The complainant may be accompanied by a friend, advocate or support person at the Review Panel meeting if desired. - b.
+If relevant, the Executive Officer (or their deputy) will explain the Council's position and panel members shall ask any questions of the Executive Officer. - c.
 The complainant is to be offered the opportunity of a last word as a means of summing up their position. - d.
-The Town Clerk is to be offered the opportunity of a last word as a means of summing up their position. - II.
-The Town Clerk and complainant shall be asked to leave the room while panel members decide whether the grounds for the complaint have been made.
+The Executive Officer is to be offered the opportunity of a last word as a means of summing up their position. - II.
+The Executive Officer and complainant shall be asked to leave the room while panel members decide whether the grounds for the complaint have been made.
 If a point of clarification is necessary, both parties should be invited back.
 In any case both parties return to hear the decision, or to be advised when the decision will be made. - III.
 The announcement of any decision will be made in public, at the next Council meeting.

-7. UNREASONABLE AND VEXATIOUS COMPLAINTS
+8. UNREASONABLE AND VEXATIOUS COMPLAINTS